yashsriram/stick-solo/new/README.md

     - [ ] With q contrains (including one side leg goal only, no cross overs).
     - [ ] Put center of mass over holds.
     - [ ] Formulate and achieve relaxing poses/efficient transfers.
-    - [ ] Do what all climb cycle agent can and more (ex same hand two time transfer).
+    - [ ] Do what all climb cycle agent can and more.
-    - [ ] High level planner (independent of low level planner).
+    - [ ] High level planner.

 - Tools
     - Networks; FCN, Conv, ... using Torch
     - Optimizors; CEO, Policy gradient and extensions, Deep Q learning and extensions.
-    - Rewards; Distance to goal, Control values, Difference in control values, Gravity, Relaxedness
+    - Rewards; Distance to goal, Time to goal, Control values, Difference in control values, Gravity, Relaxedness
     - Formulations; All joints controlled by network, Limbs controlled by IK + co-ordinated by network.

 | act/plan           | per limb ik | q constraints | multi limb co-orindation | com over holds |